-What is the issue you would like the board to address and why?
 Berners Bay: The Berners Bay (Unit 1C) strategic moose management plan calls for a post-hunt population of 90 moose based on the area's estimated carrying capacity.
-The Alaska Department of Fish and Game (department) has been successful at maintaining the Berners Bay population close to the post-hunt population objective by implementing both bull and cow hunts.
+The Department of Fish and Game (department) has been successful at maintaining the Berners Bay population close to the post-hunt population objective by implementing both bull and cow hunts.

-From 1998-2006 the number of drawing permits for Berners Bay moose ranged from ten bull and ten antlerless permits to seven bull permits and no antlerless permits.
+From 1998-2006, the number of drawing permits for Berners Bay moose ranged from ten bull and ten antlerless permits to seven bull permits and no antlerless permits.
 The average annual harvest of bulls during that period was seven moose, and in years when antlerless permits were issued, the annual harvest averaged four cow moose.
-Although the department has had authorization to issue a total of 30 permits each year, over the past ten years no more than 20 total permits have been issued during a single year.
-As a result of several severe winters and resulting population declines, no Berners Bay moose permits were issued from 2007-2013.
+Although the department has authorization to issue a total of 30 permits each year, no more than 20 total permits have been issued during a single year.
+Several severe winters from 2006-2009 resulted in overwinter mortality and population declines.
+No Berners Bay moose permits were issued from 2007-2013.

 The number of drawing permits issued annually for Berners Bay is based on the number of moose observed during winter aerial surveys.
 The mean number of moose seen during aerial surveys conducted from 1990-2006 was 77 (range: 59-108).
-As a result of a series of severe winters from 2006-2009 and associated population declines, the number of moose observed during surveys from 2007-2009 ranged from 33-62.
-Surveys in 2010 and 2011 found 73 moose including ten calves each year.
+The number of moose seen on surveys declined during consecutive severe winters from 2006-2009 and with only 33-62 moose seen during surveys from 2007-2009.
+Since 2010, most winters have been moderate to mild and the population has recovered.
 Under ideal survey conditions in 2012, 102 moose were observed, including 21 bulls, 81 cows, and 14 calves.
 Adjusted for sightability based on collared moose, the 2012 population was estimated at 113 +/- 11 moose.
-Under less ideal conditions in 2013, 73 moose were observed, including 18 bulls, 47 cows, and eight calves.
-Adjusted for sightability, the 2013 population estimate was 90 +/- 13 moose.
-During the most recent survey in January 2014 a total of 105 moose were observed, including 22 bulls, 52 cows, 24 claves, and seven unknown.
-Based on this survey, the population was estimated to be 109 +/- 6 moose.
-The Berners Bay population has slowly increased and now exceeds the department's population and bull:cow management objectives.
+During the most recent survey in December 2016, a total of 115 moose were observed, including 18 bulls, 31 cows, 27 calves, and 39 adult moose of unknown sex.
+Based on that survey and sightability of collared moose, the population was estimated to be 141 +/- 25 moose.
+The winter of 2017-18 was relatively snowfree until mid-February, and we were unable to survey this population.
+However, survival of radiocollared moose was high and we believe the population continues to slowly grow.
+The Berners Bay population now exceeds the population and bull:cow objectives in the management plan.
+However, more recent habitat data suggests habitat in Berners Bay can support a higher post-hunt population than previously thought.

-Five bull permits were issued in 2014 and 2015.
-The department would like to retain the ability to implement an antlerless moose hunt should the population or habitat conditions warrant this type of management.
+The department plans to manage the population by harvesting bulls.
+Five bull permits were issued in 2014 and 2015, and in response to growing population estimates, seven bull permits were issued in 2016 and 2017.
+However, the department would like to retain the ability to implement an antlerless moose hunt should the population or habitat conditions warrant that type of management.

 Gustavus: The Gustavus moose population (Unit 1C) rapidly expanded from just a few animals in the 1980s and early 1990s to a peak of about 400 animals in 2003.
-In 2002 the department estimated the density of moose on the Gustavus Forelands winter range exceeded five moose per km2 despite only a small proportion of the area consisting of productive (abundant willow) winter habitat.
-In response to concerns about moose damaging the winter habitat, the department initiated spring browse surveys in 1999 and determined that an unsustainable level (85%-95%) of the current annual growth of willow twigs had been consumed by moose.
+In 2002, the department estimated the density of moose on the Gustavus Forelands winter range exceeded five moose per km^2 despite only a small proportion of the area consisting of productive (abundant willow) winter habitat.
+In response to concerns about moose damaging the winter habitat, the department initiated spring browse surveys in 1999 and determined that an unsustainable level (85% - 95%) of the current annual growth of willow twigs had been consumed by moose.